p-hennel/copilot-study/src/content/en/start.md

+Thank you for completing the survey and sharing your thoughts on GitHub Copilot.
+To gain a deeper and more accurate understanding of how GitHub Copilot is shaping the everyday work of developers, we’re now taking the next step.
+Beyond perceptions, we want to see how real work practices and routines evolve when developers collaborate with AI tools.
+For this, we kindly invite you to contribute digital trace data from a tool you already use: GitLab.
+With your consent, this data will help us uncover meaningful patterns and changes that surveys alone cannot capture.
+We appreciate your support.

 ## ✅ What We’re Collecting — and Why

 We are only interested in behavioral data — such as when and how often code is committed, issues are updated, or tasks are completed — not in the actual code, project content, or any sensitive information.